NeuroTechX/ntx_slack_archive/opportunities.md

  >Hello everyone!
 My name is Harris Rothaermel, and I'm a computer science undergrad at Brigham Young University.
 I've been on the lookout for potential internships next summer from May-August involving brain computer interfaces and haven't been that successful.
 If you know of any that may of interest, could you please message me.
 Thanks!

+10/8/2017 6:14 PM

+ **joeyo** :

+ >harris U of U has a strong neural engineering research program that would be worth reaching out to since it's in your neighborhood.